LaunchCodeEducation/skills-back-end-java/java4python/data-types/README.md

     main()
 ```

-Next, lets look at the Java Equivalent.
+Next, lets look at the Java equivalent, which is in the `java4python` folder in IntelliJ

 ```java
 import java.util.Scanner;